 - 4 cups chicken broth (low sodium or unsalted)

 - 1 teaspoon dried oregano

 - 1 teaspoon kosher salt (or to taste)

 - Optional: 3 to 5 drops hot sauce

 - Optional: grated Parmesan cheese for serving

-If desired, saute the onion in a little butter and oil before adding to slow cooker.
+If desired, sauté the onion in a small amount of butter and oil before adding to slow cooker.

 Add the onion to slow cooker, along with the remaining ingredients, except the cheese.

-If you enjoyed this crockpot vegetable soup and are looking for similar recipes, why not try a crockpot barley vegetable soup, a super healthy soup filled with vegetables like sweet potato, spinach, and corn, as well as fennel, which gives this recipe its unique flavor.
+- If you enjoyed this crockpot vegetable soup and are looking for similar recipes, why not try a crock pot barley vegetable soup, a soup filled with vegetables like sweet potato, spinach, and corn, as well as fennel, which gives this recipe its unique flavor.
 Or perhaps a lentil soup made in the crockpot is what you are in the mood for—the bacon brings a nice smoky flavor to this simple recipe.